UAlbany reports first positive coronavirus case for fall semester

 “People are always welcome to come to us and let us know any concerns they have so we can advocate for them,” Damilola Adesenya, Student Association Board President.

 The university says they want students to keep doing their part by wearing masks, practicing social distancing and complying with testing.
-Officials say they want to end the fall semester the same way they began with 0 positive cases.
+Officials say they want to end the fall semester the same way they began — with zero positive cases.

 LATEST STORIES